17 Best Chickens For Beginners: For Eggs, Meat, Show Purposes

 How to take care of chickens for beginners?

-There are a lot of things you need to know in order to take care of chickens.
+There are a lot of things you need to know to take care of chickens.

 a) Keep your chickens happy: Chickens are fun and friendly birds.
-In order to make them happy, you should regularly play with them and feed them treats.
+You should regularly play with them and feed them treats to make them happy.

-b) Give them a place to roost: They need a place to sleep comfortably at night.
-You can use a chicken coop or build one yourself to keep your chickens safe during the night.
+b) Give them a place to roost: They must sleep comfortably at night.
+You can use a chicken coop or build one to keep your chickens safe at night.

 c) Create a routine: Create a simple routine in the morning before the sun rises.
 For example, once you wake up, give your chickens some food.
 Then you can start collecting eggs.